michaelrsweet/moauth/DOCUMENTATION.md

 mOAuth Documentation
 ====================

-mOAuth is a basic OAuth 2.0 client/server implementation that is geared towards testing and development of OAuth-based services.
+mOAuth is a basic OAuth 2.0 client/server implementation designed for testing and development of OAuth-based services.
 The client library supports authorization of native macOS, iOS, and Linux applications with PKCE.
 The server is both an Authorization Server and a Resource Server that supports:

 - User account authentication/authorization using PAM
 - Traditional web-based authorization grants with redirection as well as